 Video: Othermill Bed Collision

 If the program being run on the Othermill lowers the tip of the tool past the top of the spoilboard or T-slot bed, it causes a bed collision.
 This can cause the Othermill to mill into and damage the spoilboard or T-slot bed, damage the part being milled, or cause the tool to get stuck or break.
+When Otherplan detects a bed collision, the warning “Toolpaths may cause collision with bed” appears in the plan panel.

 Video: Othermill Frame Collision in X axis.